Skip to Content

 Leave it to cook for at least 10 minutes on medium heat. you’ll notice the water and liquid become thick.

-leave the mango curry to cook until they turn really soft and the sweet and spicy gravy turns thick.
+leave the mango curry to cook until it turns soft and the sweet and spicy gravy turns thick.

 Remove from stove and leave it to cool.

-Serve with any of the side dish ideas and rice recipes are given above.
+Serve with any of the side dish ideas and rice recipes given above.

 JOIN ME ON THE ISLANDSMILE YOUTUBE CHANNEL